ieb/NmeaApp/README.md

 Performance data is calculated from a VPP Polar.
 The one encoded is for a Pogo1250 (my boat), but there are many others available.

+# NKE App

+Unfortunately the NKE app will not connect to a TCP service unless ICPM or TCP Echo respond on port 7.
+ChromeOS does not support ICPM to the Linux IP and does not allow port 7 to be exposed.
+Hence the NKE app will not work with this application. (unless I can find a way to getting ChromeOS to expose the port).

 # UI

 The UI consists of 1 main window that can be configured with wigets and sub windows used for inspecting the detail of data on the bus down to the Can frames, in the store or calculated.